ad-freiburg/ad-blog/README.md

     Content goes here.
 This uses Markdown in the [Blackfriday](https://github.com/russross/blackfriday) variant

-You can then preview your new post using the web server built into `hugo`.
-With the following command
+You can then preview your new post using the web server built into `hugo` with the following command

     hugo serve -D --bind "::" --baseURL $(hostname -f)